The fundamental principle of our editorial policy is to provide reliable, accurate, research-based, and up to date information to our readers.

 Commitment to transparency, accuracy, and inclusivity

-It’s our commitment to ensure that all the content that we publish is accurate, trustworthy, research-backed, clear, inclusive, and accessible.
-To achieve this goal, we have made our editorial standards transparent for our contributors (both internal and guest contributors) and our readers.
+It's our commitment to ensure that all the content that we publish is accurate, trustworthy, research-backed, clear, inclusive, and accessible.
+To achieve this goal, we have made our editorial standards transparent for our contributors (both internal and guest experts) and readers.

-We make a continuous effort to promote the diversity and exclusivity.
+Our continuous effort is to promote the diversity and exclusivity.
 We take pride in our editorial team, 60% of whom have lived and shared mental health experience.
-We really understand how important it is to produce the content that support and inform our readers irrespective of their socioeconomic background, race, religion, gender orientation, social status, ethnicity, culture, or neurodiversity.
+We really understand how important it is to produce the content that support and inform our readers irrespective of their race, religion, gender orientation, social status, ethnicity, culture, or neurodiversity.

-We have built a community of expert guest authors who have research degrees and/or significant contribution in the domain of mental, emotional and behavioural healthcare.
-If you want to join our community of expert authors, you can get in touch with us at firstname.lastname@example.org, and we will be happy to help you explain the onboarding process.
+We have built a community of expert guest authors who have research degrees and/ or significant contribution in the domain of mental, emotional and behavioural healthcare.
+If you want to join our community of expert authors, you can get in touch with us at email@example.com, and we will be happy to help you explain the process.